 You could be trying for a baby, or perhaps you’re nervous about being pregnant.

-In that case, it’s likely you will spend a lot of time looking for clues that suggest you have conceived.
+Either way, you’re probably spending a lot of time looking for clues that suggest you’ve conceived.

 Whenever you notice anything unusual or out of the ordinary, you’ll probably chalk it up immediately as a possible symptom of pregnancy.